yogan/advent-of-code/templates/clojure/README.md

-# Clojure Advent of Code Template
+# Advent of Code in Clojure

 Created with `lein new app advent-of-code-template`